pallets/flask/docs/patterns/fileuploads.rst

-   Assuming the number of ``../`` is correct and you would join this with the `UPLOAD_FOLDER` the user might have the ability to modify a file on the server's filesystem he should not modify.
+   Assuming the number of ``../`` is correct and you would join this with the `UPLOAD_FOLDER` the user might have the ability to modify a file on the server's filesystem he or she should not modify.
 This does require some knowledge about how the application looks like, but trust me, hackers are patient :)